 - Courses that have applied toward a WCC degree or certificate will not be considered under academic forgiveness.

 Complete the application for academic forgiveness with a WCC counselor or advisor via online or by telephone.
 In your request, specify which classes you wish to include during the semester(s) in which you are applying for academic forgiveness.

 - Courses included in academic forgiveness must have grades that affect your WCC grade point average.

 - Courses with a grading format that does not impact GPA (such as Pass/No Pass, Auditor, Withdrawn, and Satisfactory/Unsatisfactory) are excluded from the academic forgiveness process.

 The counselor or advisor will discuss the ramifications and alternatives with you and will ask you to confirm your understanding by signing the application.
-With the counselor’s recommendation, you will then meet with one of the deans in Student Services for a second review and discussion of the application and its impact.
-Upon approval by the dean, the application is forwarded to the Registrar to verify the criteria has been met, disclosure to the student was performed, and then the changes will be posted to your transcript.
+With the counselor's recommendation, the application is forwarded to the Registrar to verify the criteria has been met, disclosure to the student was performed, and then the changes will be posted to your transcript.

 Financial aid implications